Monday, 7 July 2025

 Q3.4

-If pressure is in bar and time in minutes:
+If pressure is expressed in bar and time in minutes, what will be the units of rate constant kk?

 Q3.5

-Factors affecting the rate of a chemical reaction:
+List the factors affecting the rate of a chemical reaction.

 Q3.6